eclipse/steady/docs/public/content/user/tutorials/java_maven_advanced.md

 ### a2c

-1. `mvn -Dvulas compile vulas:a2c`
+1. `mvn -Dsteady compile steady:a2c`

 2. Connect to the apps Web frontend, then select your workspace and application.
 In the tab [Vulnerabilities](../../manuals/frontend/#vulnerabilities), the column **Static Analysis** is populated for all libraries subject to known vulnerabilities reachable from application code.
 By selecting a single row of this table and the one of the detailed page, one can get more information up until the paths of potential executions (if any).

 ### test

-1. `mvn -Dvulas vulas:prepare-vulas-agent test vulas:upload`
+1. `mvn -Dsteady steady:prepare-vulas-agent test steady:upload`

 2. Connect to the apps Web frontend, then select your workspace and application.